Secure email and secure file transfer user guide

 Type message (encrypted): This area of the message is encrypted and should be used for any sensitive data.

-Embedded file: Click the attach files option, browse and add files to your email.
+To create an embedded file: Click the attach files option, browse and add files to your email.
+You can select multiple files by using ctrl+click.
 Always allow five seconds after attaching your last file for the process to complete.
 These will appear in the email as embedded links, downloading only when the recipient enters their password and clicks on the link to download.
 This method avoids any issues that may be caused by browser restriction settings on your recipient’s email client and is a far better option for large file transfers.

 Password Protected: Password protection refers to the recipient being required to enter a password to view the encrypted document; the default configuration is to have this enabled.
 This option may be useful for you when sending a document that does not require password authentication to decode it.
 This may be something you simply want to trace and trace.